 Ever feel taken for granted?
 Most moms and wives do at some point.

-And that’s why I wrote To Love, Honor and Vacuum.
+And that’s why I wrote To Love, Honor and Vacuum (the book).
 I wanted to help moms who feel unappreciated rethink how they do family so that instead of feeling like a maid, she can feel like part of a healthy family unit that’s all working towards the same goal.
-And a revised and expanded To Love, Honor and Vacuum is being launched this week–and it’s only $2.99 in ebook format until Sunday!
-So pick it up today.
+And a revised and expanded To Love, Honor and Vacuum is being launched this week!

 On that vein, I thought I’d share the top 10 things that we wives and moms do that we think are helping, when really they can actually make our family situation worse.
 Be sure to read through to #10, because that’s the most important one–and it’s the root cause of all the other ones.

 I asked on my Facebook Page last night, “when do you feel most like a maid instead of a mom?”, and many of these 10 things were mentioned!
 Now, of course, you could answer that question with “when my husband ignores me” or “when my husband sits on the couch all night and does absolutely nothing”, but I think it’s more helpful to give women strategies they can use to actually change things.
 We can’t change someone else; we can only change ourselves.
 So let’s look at the things that we women do to undermine ourselves, here on Top 10 Tuesday:

 1. Doing all the housework yourself

 One woman on Facebook says that she feels most like a maid when she’s doing the dishes–for the fifth time that day.
 I totally get it!
 Housework is exhausting.
 It’s never ending, it’s tedious, and no one really says thank you.
 So why are you doing it all yourself?